 A promising show coming up is Education, Education, Education, which the venue is co-producing.

 A sellout in Edinburgh, Education… is about class/es in the time of one of the most-likely-to-succeed yet ultimately failed governments the UK has had — yes, Tony Blair’s.
 The play follows a clever but disruptive student through a day that turns out to have far-reaching consequences.
 Things can only get better… or worse.

-It is not soundless: musicians accompany the piece.
+The mime is not soundless: musicians accompany the piece.

 Hamish Scott 290218

 * Pictures © DavidAltheer [at] gmail.com, and all for sale for reproduction, apart from Graeme Braidwood cast pic.
 Bigger format versions usually available

 * Education, Education, Education, Shoreditch Town Hall, 380 Old Street, EC1V 9LT, Tuesday 17 April 2018-Saturday 21 April 2018, 7.30pm, £15-£18: booking; The Nature Of Forgetting, same venue, Tuesday 24 April 2018-Saturday 28 April 2018, £15-£18: booking

 * Emboldened underscored words in most cases indicate a hyperlink, a reader service rare among websites.
 If a link does not work, it is probably because the site to which the URL refers has not been maintained.
 Most photographs can be visually enlarged by pressing on them.